invinst/cpdp_ocr/README.md

 3. (setup_batches.py) Downloads batches of pdfs from dropbox into 0_setup/output.
 Batch paths come from batches.txt.
 Inserts row per batch into cr_batches.
 Inserts row per PDF into cr_pdfs with cr_batches id, pdf filename and page_count.

 Notes:
--setup_batches.py can be run more once and will continue wherever it's left off.
+- setup_batches.py can be run more once and will continue wherever it's left off.
--PDFs are not split into pages at this step.
+- PDFs are not split into pages at this step.
--Because there are no filename colisions in CPD's batches, all files are put into the same directory.
+- Because there are no filename colisions in CPD's batches, all files are put into the same directory.

 ### 1. OCR